In this article

 Understand why each invoice is unpaid

-Before escalating, find the real reason.
-A lookup, a resubmission, or an answer moves cash; a fourth identical reminder does not.
-Intent-aware outreach earns about 24 percent more responses than standard dunning.
+Before escalating, find the real reason an invoice has not been paid.
+A quick lookup, a resubmission, or a direct answer moves cash, while a fourth identical reminder does not.
+Intent-aware outreach that reads the customer's reply and responds to it earns about 24% more responses than standard dunning.

 Handle AP portals and disputes quickly

-Invoices routed through Coupa or Ariba do not get paid until submitted correctly, and a single open dispute can hold a large invoice for weeks.
-Clearing both fast removes a large share of overdue balances.
+Invoices routed through Coupa or Ariba do not get paid until they are submitted correctly, and a single open dispute can hold a large invoice for weeks.
+Clearing both quickly removes a large share of overdue balances, because these are exactly the blockers that quietly accumulate while no one is watching.

 Apply cash accurately

 When matching is manual, your aging report stays wrong and your team chases invoices that are already paid.
-Fast, accurate cash application keeps the overdue list honest.
+Fast, accurate cash application keeps the overdue list honest, so the effort goes toward invoices that truly need it.

 Automate the routine